Kptweedy/Tutorials/docs/contributing.md

 To learn how to write in markdown reference this [markdown guide](https://www.markdownguide.org/basic-syntax).
 To learn how to use github reference this [short video](https://www.youtube.com/watch?v=iv8rSLsi1xo) or if you would like to learn more reference this [long video](https://www.youtube.com/watch?v=tRZGeaHPoaw).
+If you need any help or want any questions answered mention @Krab (me) in the discord.

 MkDocs-Material [Documentation](https://squidfunk.github.io/mkdocs-material/).